 What is a reserve?
 How is it funded and what is it used for?

-Your account reserve is an amount of money that is held in Pacific Property Management’s trust account for issues that might arise on your property.
+Your reserve account is an amount of money that is held in Pacific Property Management’s trust account for issues that might arise on your property.
 The reserve account is typically funded by the initial payments made by the tenant.
 The reserve is kept so that owners don’t have to send emergency money to fund repairs or other issues on their property.

 Should Landlords Supply Appliances?